echo-devim/Avolition/README.md

 The game starts choosing among four characters (Archer, Witch, Knight, Wizard), each character has its own abilities.
 You will explore dark dungeons, but pay attention they are full of monsters.
 There are even boss monsters that can be hard to defeat.
 You can collect coins and objects, buy new items from the shop to increase your power (don't worry, you don't have to spend real money).
 The game will automatically save your progress each time you pass a level.
 Actually the game sometimes can lag or crash, over the time new fixes will be released and it should become more stable.
+If your FPS are too low try with a lower resolution.

 # Installation
 1. Donwload the compressed archive or make a `git clone`